prule/data-processing-experiment/ReadMe.md

 - Value = SMALL, LIMITED
 - Potential = MEDIUM

-Granted this is a subjective assessment, but lets see how it shapes up after further progression.
+Granted this is a subjective assessment, but lets see how it shapes up after further progressions.

 ----